 In the wake of the opioid epidemic, alcohol and tobacco are often overlooked although both forms of prenatal substance exposure can have negative effects such as developmental delays and preterm birth (Bishop et al., 2017) and can cause withdrawal-like symptoms in infants (Hudak & Tan, 2012).
-Kentucky Office of Vital Statistics data show that 14% of women whose babies did not have NAS reported smoking during pregnancy, which increases to 61% for women whose babies have NAS.
-Data collected in the NAS Registry is even higher with 77% of women reporting tobacco use.
-The prevalence of alcohol low birth weight.
+Kentucky Office of Vital Statistics data show that 14% of women whose babies did not have NAS reported smoking during pregnancy, which increases to 68% for women whose babies have NAS.
+Data collected in the NAS Registry is even higher with 79% of women reporting tobacco use.
+The prevalence of alcohol use during pregnancy is not well known, as it is vastly under-reported but is estimated to be approximately 10% (CDC, 2015).
+Alcohol use was reported by mothers of 4.8% of infants with NAS in Kentucky, which may be lower than the actual rate of use.